top of page

 In short: rent an apartment, try to catch a supermarket while it’s open (good luck!), and cook for yourselves.
 It might sound challenging, but it’s worth every minute.

-The castle in El Barco de Ávila
+The castle in El Barco de Ávila, Spain

 As in many villages in the area, you mostly see elderly people with walkers or canes, sitting quietly in the late afternoon, gazing at one another and watching the day go by.